stridera/CarND-Vehicle-Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 In the following images, you can see the pipeline as it goes through and marks all the boxes that the classifier identifies as true.
 It then creates a heatmap using those squares.
 I found that a threshold of about 75 worked relatively well at clearing out the false positives and leaving me with good locations of the vehicles.
 It's not the best, but it works for the first round.
+To smooth it out, I took a queue of the last 25 frames (about one second video time) and averaged them out.
 I then used `scipy.ndimage.measurements.label` to mark all of the identified zones and stepped through each one and drew the final results on the image.

 ![Pipeline Example 1][pipeline_example1]
 ![Pipeline Example 2][pipeline_example2]